-Visit this article: 7 Pieces of Practical Advice to Reduce Stress
+Visit this article: 7 Practical Tips to Reduce Stress

-If you’re one of the many thousands of people who is concerned about high levels of stress, try any of the following recommendations:
+If you’re one of the many thousands of people who are concerned about high levels of stress, try any of the following recommendations:

-- Practice relaxation techniques like yoga, dancing, go for a swim, or try aromatherapy
+- Practice relaxation techniques like yoga or dancing; go for a swim or try aromatherapy

 - Get some exercise every day